Dyno sheet: 301.5 hp & 260 ft-lbs at the wheels

 Andrew,

-Nah, we didn't mess with the map, yet .
+Nah, we didn't mess with the map, yet :shock: .
 Joe (from GoTech) did some minor fuel adjustments at the dyno, but didn't touch the ignition.
 He briefly did attempt to map out the dip, but either it is inherent or takes more time - we shall see...

 The only change to the drive shaft is the addition of the "plate" at the front coupling to reduce the "twisting".
 Again, we'll see if I'll be changing couplings daily...